pxslip/db-studio/docs/getting-started/glossary.md

 ## Storage Adapters

 Storage adapters allow project files to be stored in different locations or services.
-By default, Directus includes the following drivers:
+By default, DB Studio includes the following drivers:

 - **Local Filesystem** — The default, any file system location or network-attached storage